Harshsbhosal96/Bid-Mate/README.md

 # Auction-app
 This is a full-stack auction platform built using the MERN stack (MongoDB, Express.js, React, and Node.js).
 The platform allows users to create, bid on, and manage auctions in real-time.
-Link- https://bid-buddy.netlify.app/

 ## Features
 User Authentication: Secure user registration and login with JWT-based authentication.